groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/logging.md

 ---
-id: how-to-set-up-logging
+id: logging
-url: viewer/net/how-to-set-up-logging
+url: viewer/net/logging
-title: Set up logging
+title: Logging
-weight: 1
+weight: 6
-description: "This article explains how to set up logging when rendering a document with GroupDocs.Viewer within your .NET applications."
+description: "Logging when rendering documents with GroupDocs.Viewer for .NET"
-keywords: logging, logger, rendering, converting
 productName: GroupDocs.Viewer for .NET
-hideChildren: False
+hideChildren: true
 ---

-By default logging is disabled when rendering documents but we also provide a way to save the log to console and file.
+By default, logging is disabled when rendering documents.
+You can log to the console or a file.

-There is an interface that we can utilize:

-* [ILogger](https://reference.groupdocs.com/net/viewer/groupdocs.viewer.logging/ilogger) - defines the methods that are required for instantiating and releasing output file stream.
+To log, use the [ILogger](https://reference.groupdocs.com/net/viewer/groupdocs.viewer.logging/ilogger) interface.
+It defines the methods required to instantiate and release the output file stream.
+Also, use the following classes:

-There are classes that we can utilize:

-* [ConsoleLogger](https://reference.groupdocs.com/net/viewer/groupdocs.viewer.logging/consolelogger) - defines the methods that are required for logging to console.
+* The [ConsoleLogger](https://reference.groupdocs.com/net/viewer/groupdocs.viewer.logging/consolelogger) class defines the methods required to log to the console.
-* [FileLogger](https://reference.groupdocs.com/net/viewer/groupdocs.viewer.logging/filelogger) - defines the methods that are required for logging to file.
+* The [FileLogger](https://reference.groupdocs.com/net/viewer/groupdocs.viewer.logging/filelogger) class defines the methods required to log to a file.

-There are 3 types of messages in the log file:
+The log contains the following three types of messages:

-* Error - for unrecoverable exceptions
+* Error means unrecoverable exceptions
-* Warning - for recoverable/expected exceptions
+* Warning means recoverable/expected exceptions
-* Trace - for general information
+* Trace means general information

-## Logging to File
+## Logging to a file

-In this example, we'll log into the file so we need to use [FileLogger](https://reference.groupdocs.com/net/viewer/groupdocs.viewer.logging/filelogger) class.
+The following code snippet shows how to log to a file using the [FileLogger](https://reference.groupdocs.com/net/viewer/groupdocs.viewer.logging/filelogger) class:

+{{< tabs "example1">}}
+{{< tab "C#" >}}
 ```csharp
 // Create logger and specify the output file
 FileLogger fileLogger = new FileLogger("output.log");